antra1947/Growth-metrics-tracker/README.md

-# Order Flow Analysis (Python + MySQL Project)
+# Growth Metrics Tracker (Python + MySQL Project)

 ## Overview

-**Order Flow Analysis** is a Python-based ETL workflow that processes order data, performs analytics, and integrates seamlessly with MySQL for larger-scale data handling.
+**Growth Metrics Tracker** is a Python-based ETL workflow that processes order data, performs analytics, and integrates seamlessly with MySQL for larger-scale data handling.
 It’s an efficient solution for getting your data into databases and querying insights via SQL.

 ---